Elmonade/AutoSuspender/README.md

 **Batjigdrel Bataa / BB222MF**

-With the help of ultrasonic distance sensor user's desktop will be suspended automatically whenever user leaves the specified range.
+With the help of ultrasonic distance sensor users desktop will be suspended automatically whenever user leaves the specified range.
 To further increase the accuracy of the distance detection process additional sensors are integrated to the system.

 **Amount of time required to replicate the project: ~1 hour**